Quantifying the interplay of experimental constraints in analyses of parton distributions: Sensitivities for CT18, CT18As, and CT18As Lat fits

 In addition to the experiment-by-experiment plots of $L_2$ sensitivities, we provide cumulative figures of sensitivities of the leading experiments to specific PDF flavors or PDF combinations, such as the valence PDFs $q_V(x,Q)\equiv q(x,Q)-\bar q(x,Q)$ and PDF ratios $f_a(x,Q)/f_b(x,Q)$.
 We already discussed such Fig.~\ref{fig:L2gluonCT18} for the CT18 NNLO sensitivities to the gluon.
 As another illustration, consider Figs.~\ref{fig:compar_CT18_strange}-\ref{fig:compar_db2ub_CT} comparing $S_{f,L2}$ for quark and antiquark PDFs between the CT18, CT18As and CT18As\_Lat PDF ensembles.
 We expect, and the sensitivities reflect it, that the primary differences between CT18 and CT18As\_Lat arise in the (anti)quark flavor separation.
-The CT18As PDF sets are identical to CT18 but include ATLAS 7 TeV W/Z precision data which shows sizable tension with other data sets, such as the HERA I+II DIS combined data and NuTeV dimuon data~\cite{Hou:2019efy}.
-This addition gives CT18A, but on top of that, the CT18As fits also add degrees of freedom in the strangeness parametrization to allow $s$ to be not equal to $\bar s$ at the initial scale $Q_0 =1.3$ GeV.
+The CT18A PDF ensemble is identical to CT18 but includes ATLAS 7 TeV W, Z precision data which show sizable tension with other data sets, such as the HERA I+II DIS combined data and NuTeV dimuon data~\cite{Hou:2019efy}.
+On top of that, the CT18As fit also adds degrees of freedom in the strangeness parametrization to allow $s$ to be not equal to $\bar s$ at the initial scale $Q_0 =1.3$ GeV.
 This choice slightly reduces the above-mentioned tension~\cite{Hou:2022onq}: the $s(\bar{s})$ PDF error band becomes larger in comparison with the analogous CT18A PDFs.
 Through a feedback loop in the fit, the additional freedom in CT18As also enlarges the $d(\bar{d})$ error bands.
 The PDF ratio ${\bar d}/{\bar u}$ is also modified.

 The CT18As\_Lat fit~\cite{Hou:2022onq} further includes lattice data~\cite{Zhang:2020dkn} to constrain the strangeness asymmetry in the large-$x$ region, $0.3<x<0.8$.
 The lattice $s_{-}$ data modifies both the central fit and the error bands of $R_s$ and $s_{-}(x)$.
 The $R_s$ of CT18As\_Lat gets higher (closer to that of MSHT20 and NNPDF4.0).
 The strangeness asymmetry $s_{-}$ of CT18As\_Lat is thus closer to zero at large $x$ than those of CT18As, MSHT20, and NNPDF4.0.